 Many women, when faced with an unexpected pregnancy, immediately think, “I’ll just get an abortion.”
 It seems easy enough, right?
-However, have you thought about the long-term consequences?
+However, have you thought about the potential long-term consequences?
 Some women experience physical complications, while others experience emotional and mental pain.
-Get the facts you need before making this critical decision.
+Get the facts you need that may help guide you before making this critical decision.

 What Should I Do First?

 Even if you have taken an at-home pregnancy test, we suggest that the first thing you do is take a free, confidential test at our Center.
 Women often don’t read the full instructions for the tests and sometimes take them incorrectly.
 At the Center, a member of our trained staff will administer one of our lab-quality pregnancy tests.
 You will have complete confidence that you are getting the most accurate results.
 If the test is positive, you will want to have a free ultrasound.
-Only an ultrasound can give you the answers you need to determine what options are available to you.
+An ultrasound can give you additional answers to determine what options are available to you.